-Recent studies reported that AML LSCs are highly dependent to the Leukemic BMM.
-In vivo cell tracking has specified anatomical adjacent of these cells to the trabecular osteoblasts via cell adhesion molecules[35].
-Up-regulation of the VLA-4 in AML LSCs and its interaction with fibronectin that distributed abundantly in endosteum, facilitates AML LSCs homing to the niche.
-VLA-4 also has an integrity to VCAM-1 which is expressed by most of the niche cells, particularly endothelial cells[36].
-These interactions promote drug resistance in LSCs, so that the combination of cytarabine with the antibody against VLA-4 in NOD/SCID mice prevents AML LSC lodgment to the niche and make them an easy target[37].
-Meanwhile similar to CML LSCs, Elevated expression of CD44 on AML LSCs and high hyaluronic acid as its ligand on endosteal niche shifts LSCs toward the BMM and chemoresistance state.
-Furthermore, this interaction promotes activation of tyrosine kinases and proto-oncogenic signals in leukemic cells including human epidermal growth factor receptor 2, non-receptor kinase Src, Rho-associated protein kinase and Rac family small GTPase 1[38].
+Recent studies reported that AML LSCs are highly dependent to the leukemic BMM.
+In vivo cell tracking has specified the anatomical adjacent of these cells to the trabecular osteoblasts via cell adhesion molecules[35].
+Upregulation of VLA-4 in AML LSCs and its interaction with fibronectin that is distributed abundantly in endosteum facilitates AML LSCs homing to the niche.
+VLA-4 also has an integrity to VCAM-1 that is expressed by most of the niche cells, particularly endothelial cells[36].
+These interactions promote drug resistance in LSCs, so that the combination of cytarabine with the antibody against VLA-4 in non-obese diabetic/severe combined immunodeficiency mice prevents AML LSC lodgment to the niche and makes them an easy target[37].
+Meanwhile, similar to CML LSCs, elevated expression of CD44 on AML LSCs and high hyaluronic acid as its ligand on endosteal niche shift LSCs toward the BMM and chemoresistance state.
+Furthermore, this interaction promotes activation of tyrosine kinases and proto-oncogenic signals in leukemic cells including human epidermal growth factor receptor 2, non-receptor kinase Src, Rho-associated protein kinase, and Rac family small GTPase 1[38].
 While several adhesion molecules and stromal factors are involved in leukemic cell protection in the BMM, the principal mediator is related to the CXCL12-CXCR4 axis[39].
 Elevated CXCR4 level in AML cells is concomitant with a poor prognosis and causes strong adhesion of AML LSCs to the BMM[40,41].
-These cells play a bidirectional role by remarked Jagged1 expression that commences Notch1 pathway in neighbor leukemic cells and additionally promotes autocrine signals in Jagged1 expressed stromal cells within the niche.
+These cells play a bidirectional role by remarked Jagged1 expression that commences Notch1 pathway in neighbor leukemic cells and promotes autocrine signals in Jagged1 expressed stromal cells within the niche.
 Activation of Notch1 pathway accelerates self-renewal capacity of LSCs[42,43].

-When AML LSCs reside in this supportive milieu, secretion of some growth factors, cytokines and chemokines are considerably important to keep leukemogenesis up in the BMM.
-Secretion of IL-8 in an autocrine mechanism and its receptor CXCR2 by AML LSCs supports IL8-CXCR2 interaction and triggers activation multiple pathways including PI3K/AKT, phospholipase C/protein kinase C, mitogen-activated protein kinase, β catenin, HIF-1, and nuclear factor kappa-light-chain-enhancer of activated B cells (NF-kB) in AML LSCs that brings about tumor progression and survival[44].
+When AML LSCs reside in this supportive milieu, secretion of some growth factors, cytokines, and chemokines is considerably important to keep leukemogenesis up in the BMM.
+Secretion of IL-8 in an autocrine mechanism and its receptor CXCR2 by AML LSCs supports IL8-CXCR2 interaction and triggers activation of multiple pathways, including PI3K/AKT, phospholipase C/protein kinase C, mitogen-activated protein kinase, β catenin, HIF-1, and nuclear factor kappa-light-chain-enhancer of activated B cells (NF-kB) in AML LSCs that brings about tumor progression and survival[44].
 Moreover, CXCR2 inhibition reverses the growth of AML LSCs and enhances their removal[44].

-Another study reported that elevated parathyroid hormone signaling in osteoblastic cells controls HSCs pool.
+Another study reported that elevated parathyroid hormone signaling in osteoblastic cells controls HSC pool.
 While parathyroid administration increases the number of AML LSCs, it decreases the number of CML LSCs and reflects the distinct role of the BMM components in different hematologic malignancies[45].
-Activation of angiopoietin-Tie2 signaling in the osteoblastic niche, preserves AML LSCs in dormancy and stimulates drug resistance[46].
-Meanwhile, release of pro-angiogenesis factors such as vascular endothelial growth factor (VEGF), hepatocyte growth factor (HGF), basic fibroblast growth factor, Tumor necrosis factor alpha (TNFα) and Vascular endothelial growth factor receptor (VEGFR) by LSCs increases neoangiogenesis.
-On the other hand, secretion of inflammatory and proliferative cytokines like TNFα, IL-6, IL-1β G-CSF by leukemic cells and granulocyte-monocyte CSF (GM-CSF) by endothelial cells shares in niche neo vasculature which is considered as the major foundation of leukemia progression by providing metabolites and oxygen for AML LSC[47-51].
+Activation of angiopoietin-Tie2 signaling in the osteoblastic niche preserves AML LSCs in dormancy and stimulates drug resistance[46].
+Meanwhile, release of pro-angiogenesis factors, such as vascular endothelial growth factor, hepatocyte growth factor, basic fibroblast growth factor, TNFα, and vascular endothelial growth factor receptor by LSCs increases neoangiogenesis.
+On the other hand, secretion of inflammatory and proliferative cytokines like TNFα, IL-6, IL-1β, and G-CSF by leukemic cells and granulocyte-monocyte CSF by endothelial cells shares in niche neo vasculature that is considered as the major foundation of leukemia progression by providing metabolites and oxygen for AML LSC[47-51].
 In some conditions, human AML LSCs increase vascular permeability to reduce nitric oxide levels produced during the anaerobic glycolytic pathway[52].
 In a close relationship, endothelial cells also mediate proliferation and survival of LSCs by elevating the expression of CXCR4[53].